cisco-open/pymultiworld/examples/scatter/README.md

-# Reduce
+# All Gather

-This file provides an example of collective communication using reduce across single and multiple worlds.
-This exaplme will perform reduce 100 times on each rank from each world using a destination rank from a range from 0 to 2.
+This file provides an example of collective communication using scatter across single and multiple worlds.
+This exaplme will perform scatter 100 times with different source on each step.
+There are logs to indincate how the tensors are scatterd from the source rank to the other ranks in the world.

 `--worldinfo` argument is composed by the world index(1, 2) and the rank in that world (0, 1 or 2).